bhfletcher/ultra96-python-click/README.md

-## This stuff is for tinkering with the Mickroe Click boards from the Avnet/Xilinx Ultra96 Python  environment (also for Ultra96 PYNQ)
+## This stuff is for tinkering with the Mickroe Click boards from the Avnet/Xilinx Ultra96 Python  environment (also works with Ultra96 PYNQ)

 **Pre-requisites:**
   - Existing /dev/spidevx.x devices
-  - User permission of devices! ("sudo chmod a+rwx /dev/spidev?.?", chown or the right way with adduser to existing group spi)
+  - User permission of devices! ("sudo chmod a+rwx /dev/spidev?.?", chown or the right way with adduser to existing group spi or sudo)
   - Python with pip installed
   - Relevant Click boards